Hum hu hee hahaha hee hee hee… See that girl what’s that dre-eam, dancing the dance of her life. SEE THAT GIR… no that’s not right.

 Tom?
 Are we..?
 Wait, what?
 You’re serious, aren’t you?
 Tom?

 Slowly, suspiciously, she eyed every single thing around her.

-Yeah, well I guess it’s hard to notice looking at me, but see, look, look at your hair.
+Yeah, well I guess it’s hard to notice looking at me, he slid a hand over his shaved head, but see, look, look at your hair.

 Tom snapped his fingers.